![]() |

 Station Leaders are PAs who take one of the activity ideas from the LITs and develop it into a full, ready-to-go activity for camp.
 They work with the camp staff during the spring to finalize their plans so the activity is appropriate for each age level, fills the necessary badge requirements, and stays within budget.
 At camp, these amazing young ladies run their activity, making adjustments as needed and teaching younger PAs how to teach and entertain groups of campers.
 These girls can earn their CIT II pin at camp.

 Our Patrol Leaders are responsible for a patrol of campers.
 These girls have usually completed at least one year as a PA at camp.
-They are responsible for the immediate care of the ten girls in their patrol.
-They keep an eye out for conflicts, health issues and other problems while getting their patrol to it’s activities on time and keeping the girls entertained with songs and games in their down time.
-These girls can earn the CIT pin at camp.
+They are responsible for the immediate care of the girls in their patrol.
+They keep an eye out for conflicts, health issues, and other problems while getting their patrol to it’s activities on time and keeping the girls entertained with songs and games in their down time.
+These girls work on earning their CIT pin at camp.

 Station PA are usually our youngest Program Aides at camp, usually in their first Program Aid year.
 These girls learn to catch and hold the interests of the campers while leading them through an activity under the direction of a station leader.
 They develop their public speaking skills as well as problem solving and interpersonal skills as they learn to work as a team to run the activity.
 These girls can complete their PA pin at camp.

-Runners are PAs who are assigned to the Headquarters tent.
+Runners are PAs who are assigned to the Headquarters and Medical tents.
 They help deliver messages throughout camp and help get campers from their patrols when a parent needs to pick a child up early.
 These girls can earn the Service to Girl Scouting pin at camp.

 My daughter will be a first year Program Aide at camp this year.
 What does she need to do before camp?